ClimateImpactLab/energy-code-release-2020/0_make_dataset/coded_issues/README.md

 - CHE- “Includes Liechtenstein for the oil data.
 Data for other fuels do not include Liechtenstein.”
 - USA- “Includes the 50 states and the District of Columbia but generally excludes all territories, and all trade between the U.S. and its territories.
 Oil statistics include Guam, Puerto Rico 9 and the United States Virgin Islands; trade statistics for coal include international trade to and from Puerto Rico and the United States Virgin Islands.”

+[1_clean_climate_data.do]() cleans and constructs our climate data to reflect all of these nuances.

+### Dropping Untrustworthy Observations and Constructing Reporting Regimes

+Using the `flag_drop` and `grey` indicator variables defined above, we drop observations.
+If an energy load observation corresponds to non-zero values of either indicator variable, we will drop that observation.
+Using the remaining issues we classify energy load observations into reporting regimes.

+This data cleaning and reporting regime construction takes place in [1_issue_fix_v2.do]()